fullstackleo777/parrot-os-fine-tuning/add-exfat-to-gparted.md

    Enter your password if prompted, and press `Enter`.
 Let the packages install.

 ### 3. Open GParted
-   Once the installation is complete, open **GParted** by searching for it in the applications menu or by running:
+   Once the installation is complete, open **GParted** by searching for it in the applications menu or by running.

    ```bash
    sudo gparted